Preston-Cai/notion-chatbot/README.md

 ```
 pip install -r requirements.txt
 ```
-If failed, try loosen the dependencies.
+If failed, try loosening the dependencies.

 ### Scraping
 To scrap an URL recursively (dynamic JS supported):